lpkapil/laravel/readme.md

 Version: 5.4.33
 </p>

-## About
+## About Application

-This is simple blog application with Admin/Subscriber user role users and dashboard, Developed using Laravel v5.4.33.
+This is Simple Blog application with Administrator and Subscriber role users and dashboard, Developed using Laravel v5.4.33.

 - Login/Registration Module
 - Posts Management Module